The Everyday Misinformation Project

 • Visit the project website.

-This project, which began in 2017 and has involved several collaborators, seeks to explain the long-term impact of digital media on the political norms and civic cultures of liberal democracies.
-A major focus is on the factors that shape the sharing and correction of misinformation and disinformation on social media.
-The project also incorporates the establishment of a new centre at Loughborough University, the Online Civic Culture Centre (O3C), funding from the Swiss National Science Foundation for a postdoctoral position at Loughborough (Dr Johannes Kaiser), and a significant grant from the Leverhulme Trust (see above).
+This project, which began in 2017 and has involved several collaborators, seeks to explain the long-term impact of digital media on the civic cultures of liberal democracies.
+A major focus is on the everyday social norms that mutually co-evolve with digital technologies and shape the sharing and correction of misinformation and disinformation online.
+The project incorporates the establishment of a new centre at Loughborough University, the Online Civic Culture Centre (O3C), funding from the Swiss National Science Foundation and ESRC for PhD and postdoctoral positions at Loughborough, a significant grant from the Leverhulme Trust (see above), and a new book I’m working on (under contract with Oxford University Press).

 Some things from this project so far: